vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 IFileStreamImpl::Open must be no arguments, arguments will be in OSFileStreamImpl's constructor

+## UPDATE

+The task 1-1 is perfect, do not change it, and it is already done anyway, changing gives nothing good

+For task 2-2:
+- There is no WindowsFileStreamImpl and LinuxFileStreamImpl, the OSFileStreamImpl is good enough for both platform.
+- You should add a `CreateOSFileStreamImpl` function in FileStream.cpp, but do not declare it in FileStream.h, instead declare it in both FileSystem.Linux.cpp and FileSytem.Windows.cpp.
+So the GetFileStreamImpl function will just call that function.
+Please remember it should return Ptr<IFileStreamImpl>
+- Only add `#include` in FileStream.cpp for FileSystem.h so the `GetFileSystemImpl` is visible to FileStream class.

 ## Analysis

 Based on the examination of the current FileStream implementation and the existing injection patterns for DateTime and FileSystem, I need to implement a similar injection pattern for FileStream.
 The key insights are: